chcko/chcko-r/chcko/r/cp/en.rst

 The selection is a repeated process.
 All selections make up a **mapping**.
-An element can be chosen exclusively only and every element gets it turn.
+An element can be chosen exclusively only, and every element gets its turn.

 .. admonition:: Note